Immigration Attorney Cost | Immigration Lawyer Fees | Legal Fees

 Non-Immigrant Visa Attorney Fees

-Case Type (click on highlighted text for more information) Corresponding Attorney Fee
+Case Type (click on highlighted text for more information) Corresponding Immigration Attorney Cost

 E-3 Australian Workers $2075 or $1700 if consular processed.